shiiyan/my-tech-blog/src/data-mapper-pattern-vs-active-record.md

 In the world of software development, the bridge between relational databases and object-oriented programming languages has always been crucial.
 This bridge, often referred to as Object-Relational Mapping, seamlessly connects the object-oriented web application to the relational structured databases.
 It enables developers to manipulate database records using more intuitive object-oriented constructs, instead of writing nasty raw SQL queries.
 This ensures a more consistent and maintainable codebase.

 Over the years, different patterns have emerged, each offering its own approach to encapsulating the complexities of relational database interactions in objects.
 Among these, the Active Record and the Repository Patterns are widely adopted by famous web frameworks.
-In this article, I'll explore their differences and offers my thoughts on how to choose the right pattern between them.
+In this article, I'll explore their differences and offers my thoughts on how to choose the one that fits best for your projects.

 ## Overview of Active Record Pattern